 About Starwood Hotels & Resorts Worldwide, Inc.

-(Note: This press release contains forward-looking statements within the meaning of federal securities regulations.
-Forward-looking statements are not guarantees of future performance or events and involve risks and uncertainties and other factors that may cause actual results or events to differ materially from those anticipated at the time the forward-looking statements are made.
+Note: This press release contains forward-looking statements within the meaning of federal securities regulations.
+Forward-looking statements are not guarantees of future performance and involve risks and uncertainties and other factors that may cause actual results to differ materially from those anticipated at the time the forward-looking statements are made.
+Further results, performance and achievements may be affected by general economic conditions, including the duration and severity of any global or regional economic downturns, the availability of financing alternatives at acceptable terms, the impact of war and terrorist activity, business and financing conditions, foreign exchange fluctuations, cyclicality of the real estate (including residential) and the hotel and vacation ownership businesses, operating risks associated with the hotel, vacation ownership and residential businesses.
 These risks and uncertainties are presented in detail in our filings with the Securities and Exchange Commission.
-Although we believe the expectations reflected in such forward-looking statements are based upon reasonable assumptions, we can give no assurance that our expectations will be attained or that results and events will not materially differ.
-We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.)
+Although we believe the expectations reflected in such forward-looking statements are based upon reasonable assumptions, we can give no assurance that our expectations will be attained or that results will not materially differ.
+We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.